-The next leg of your East Coast Canada road trip from Toronto to Nova Scotia is Quebec City to Halifax.
+The next leg of your East Coast Canada road trip from Toronto to Halifax Nova Scotia is Quebec City to Halifax.
 As with the Toronto to Quebec City leg, you have a variety of options for routes and where to stop along the way.

 First, the fastest route from Quebec City to Halifax is 1,020 km and just over 10 hours.
 While the drive would be long, it’s doable in one day.

-If you haven’t been to the Bay of Fundy, it’s truly a spectacular area you should visit on your East Coast Canada road trip from Toronto to Nova Scotia.
+If you haven’t been to the Bay of Fundy, it’s truly a spectacular area you should visit on your East Coast Canada road trip from Toronto to Halifax.
 You have three coastal areas to experience the Bay of Fundy.
 And if you have the time, I recommend all three.
 (Of course!)
 The shortest detour adds 2 hours driving.

 Stop 1: BAY OF FUNDY Coast in New Brunswick

 The Bay of Fundy is absolutely incredible!
 And it’s easy to include on your East Coast Canada road trip from Toronto to Nova Scotia.
 The detour along New Brunswick’s Bay of Fundy coast adds about 200 km and 3 hours.
 So it’s a great way to break up the 10-hour drive from Quebec City to Halifax.
 But ideally, add at least two overnight stops in New Brunswick.